brewste/systemsproject/README.md

 ### 4. Design Decisions

-Why this concept?
-Alternatives considered and why not chosen.

-**Security Ops:** The app follows secure practices including environment-based configuration for sensitive settings and strong input validation.
-Search terms are hashed before storage to protect user privacy, and no personally identifiable information is collected or transmitted.
-Additional safeguards include XSS protection, error handling, and configurable limits on all user inputs.
+**Security Ops:** The app follows secure practices including environment-based configuration for sensitive settings:
+- Search terms are hashed before storage to protect user privacy.
+- No personally identifiable information is collected or transmitted.
+- All configuration uses os.getenv()  (No hardcoding)
+- No passwords or API keys in code (Azure credentials stored in GitHub Secrets)

-**Logs/Metrics:** The app uses a structured logging system built on Python’s logging module, with both console and rotating file handlers to prevent uncontrolled file growth.
-Key events such as startup actions, user search queries, invalid inputs, file I/O issues, and route-level errors are recorded with appropriate log levels (such as DEBUG, INFO, ERROR, and WARNING).
+**Logs/Metrics:** The app uses a structured logging system built on Python’s logging module, with both console and rotating file handlers.
+Key events such as startup actions, user search queries, invalid inputs, file I/O issues, and route-level errors are recorded with log levels (such as DEBUG, INFO, ERROR, and WARNING).
 Logging behavior is fully configurable through environment variables.

-**Scaling and Limitations:** The current architecture works well for a small dataset (used the smaller version from MovieLens) and light usage (minimal users), making it fully adequate for the scope of this project.
+**Scaling and Limitations:** The current architecture works well for a small dataset (I used the smaller version from MovieLens) and light usage (minimal users), making it fully adequate for the scope of this project.
 Also, this project relies on in-memory data loaded from CSV files.

-While this is fine for the dataset size used here, supporting larger datasets or higher traffic would require components such as a dedicated database and a production-grade server, to ensure the system can scale reliably.
-Running on Flask’s development server without authentication, caching, or scaling support means the app isn’t suitable for handling many users, large datasets, or sensitive data in a production environment.
+While this is fine for the dataset size used here, supporting larger datasets, higher user traffic, and sensitive data would require additional components, such as a dedicated database and a better server.
+Running on Flask’s development server without authentication, caching, or scaling support also adds limitations to scalability and security.
 Additionally, the dataset itself is limited in range as well, as it only contains ratings up to 2018, meaning the system is lacking in more recent movie trends.

-**The Tradeoff:** The app is designed to be simple and low-cost (small dataset, data loading practices, Flash deployment), which makes it easier to build and maintain for a class project.
+**The Tradeoff:** The app is designed to be simple and low-cost (small dataset, data loading practices, Flask deployment), which makes it easier to build and maintain for a class project.
 This does mean lower performance and limited scalability, but those tradeoffs are acceptable given the project’s small scope and single-user environment.